 Maerl beds are slow to grow, very fragile and do not recover from damage

 There has been a significant long-term reduction in seagrass extent and quality.
-Seagrass is now present in only half of the areas of the UK where it was once recorded.
+Research shows at least 44% of the UK's seagrass has been lost since 1936.